 This last exercise is the deepest stretch of the set:

 - Place one arm straight out in front of you, elbow straight, with your wrist extended and fingers facing the floor.

-- Spread your fingers slightly and use your other hand to apply gentle pressure to down-facing hand, stretching your wrist and fingers as far as you're able.
+- Spread your fingers slightly and use your other hand to apply gentle pressure to the downward-facing hand, stretching your wrist and fingers as far as you’re able.